 - The student must be currently enrolled in the course(s) in question (prior to grading).

-- The deadline for an automatic “W” grade for the course(s) must have passed. ("W" grades are awarded through the tenth week of the semester for full-semester courses.
-The time period is prorated for courses that meet for less than a full semester.)
+- The tenth week of the semester must have passed.
+(The time period is prorated for courses that meet for less than a full semester.)